data-ethics-and-society/data-ethics-and-society-reading-group/Guides/organising.md

-# How we organise the Data Science: Ethics & Society Reading Group
+# How we organise the Data Ethics & Society Reading Group

 As with much of this repository, the below borrows heavily from [Data Ethics Club](https://github.com/very-good-science/data-ethics-club).